Vrexira/v-package-explorer/README.md

 ### Tools
  - To create a new folder, click on the "Add Folder" button in the "Package" menu, and enter the desired folder name when prompted.
  - To import a media file into an existing folder, click on the "Add Media" button in the "Package" menu, and select the file from your system.
- - To create a new VPK (Valky's Package) package from a selected directory, click on the "Create Package" button and choose the directory when prompted.
+ - To create a new VPK package from a selected directory, click on the "Create Package" button and choose the directory when prompted.
- - To create VPK (Valky's Package) packages from multiple directories listed in a text file, click on the "Bulk VPK Creation" button and choose the text file when prompted.
+ - To create VPK packages from multiple directories listed in a text file, click on the "Bulk VPK Creation" button and choose the text file when prompted.

 ### Settings